mohnishbasha/support-metrics-client/docs/proactive-support.rst

 Recommended Proactive Support configuration settings for licensed Confluent customers
 -------------------------------------------------------------------------------------

-Confluent customers must change a few settings in the default broker configuration as described below to ensure that additional Metadata is being collected and reported to Confluent.
-Notably, you must provide your Confluent customer ID and, for reporting support metrics to Confluent via the Internet, change the default endpoints to customer-only HTTPS/HTTP endpoints.
+Confluent customers must change the `confluent.support.customer.id` setting and provide their respective Confluent customer ID.
+Please reach out to our customer support if you have any questions.

 .. sourcecode:: bash
     :linenos: